 Find info on the top 5 National Parks treks around Sydney on the official National Parks website.

-- Don’t forget the basics!
+- Don’t forget to pack the basics!
 You will need comfortable walking shoes, a refillable water bottle, high SPF sunscreen and/or a wide-brimmed hat.

 - If you are anything like us, you’ll be snapping tons of photos during your walk!
 For high-quality photos, bring an actual camera (rather than just your mobile phone).
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is a slim and lightweight budget camera).

-- If you are visiting Sydney, it’s a good idea to have a guidebook for your trip.
+- If you are visiting Sydney, it’s a good idea to have a guidebook for your trip to Australia.
+And whether you travel with a backpack or a suitcase, you’ll also want a great day pack to organize all of your essential everyday travel items.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.